 Calcium stones, generally in the form of calcium oxalate, are the most common because calcium forms an important part of a healthy diet.

 A struvite stone generally forms in response to an infection in the urinary system.
 These stones have the potential of growing fast and becoming quite large, sometimes without displaying any symptoms.

 A uric acid stone may form when there is too much acid in the urine.
 Those who don't drink enough fluids, diet containing high proteins or myeloproliferative disorders are susceptible to this type of stones.

 These stones are rare and may form in those who have a hereditary defect that causes the kidneys to eliminate too much of amino acids.

 If the kidney stone is small enough, it usually passes on its own.
 However, there are instances when doctor uses other methods and surgery to make the stones pass and/or remove the stone.
 Generally there are three methods to treat stones using surgery.

 Extracorporeal shock wave lithotripsy (ESWL)

-In this method the doctor sends high-energy shock waves using a special machine directly to the kidney stone.
-The shock waves break a large stone into small pieces that passes through the urinary system with urine.
+In this method, the doctor sends high-energy shock waves using a special machine directly to the kidney stone.
+The shock waves break a large stone into small pieces that pass through the urinary system with urine.

 Percutaneous nephrolithotomy (PCNL)